Freddy André Øvstegård

-Freddy André Øvstegård (born 20 December 1994) is a Norwegian politician who has served as a member of parliament for Østfold since 2017.
+Freddy André Øvstegård (born 20 December 1994) is a Norwegian politician who served as a member of the Storting for Østfold between 2017 and 2025.

 Political career

 Parliament

 He was elected to the Norwegian parliament, the Storting, at the 2017 election and was re-elected in 2021.
 He announced in August 2024 that he wouldn't seek re-election at the 2025 election.

+He was selected to be the new chair of the Standing Committee on Labour and Social Affairs following former chair Kirsti Bergstø becoming new party leader of the Socialist Left Party. Øvstegård remained as chair for the rest of the Storting term.